Fuzzy Logic vs Induction vs Pressure Rice Cookers

 Pressure rice cookers

 Pressure changes timing and texture, especially on brown rice and some mixed grains.
 The upside can be great.
-The downside is more complexity.
+The downside is more complexity and a noisier machine.

 The simple version